Friday, March 12, 2010

 B: Very bland lyrics for what is, arguably, a very bland ballad, only made more interesting by lines like “Anavart khosqer / Anapak huyser”, which make me wish it had all been in Armenian.

-A: Hayko should have realised as composer that his song would have been better in someone else’s hands.
-It’s not that he’s not a good singer – although he’s not that great either – but to me it lends itself to the lightness of touch only a female vocalist can really provide.
-There is more strength to it as a piece of music than I recall there being, but as with the Belarusian entry bits of it feel overlooked.
+’s composer, that it would have been better in someone else’s hands.
+It’s not that he’s not a good singer – although he’s not that great either – but to me it lends itself to the lightness of touch that female vocalists tend to provide.
+Theres more strength to it as a piece of music than I recall there being, but as with the Belarusian entry, bits of it feel overlooked.

 V: Someone should have told Hayko we had him down for a bleeding heart without the need for a tacky prop.
 Speaking of which: did the silly animatronic tree ever end up doing anything apart from dispensing toilet tissue?
-Oh, I see it did.
+[Watches] Oh, I see it did.
 Hmm.

 And so to the points...